The Monument to the Great Fire of London: FAQs

 Where is it?

-Who built it and when was it erected?
+Who built it, and when was it erected?

 It was designed by Robert Hooke and Sir Christopher Wren.
 You’ll certainly recognise the name of the latter: Christopher Wren was instrumental in the rebuilding of London following the Great Fire.
-His masterwork, undoubtedly, is the iconic St. Paul’s Cathedral, but it’s supremely fitting that he of all people should have a hand in designed a memorial commemorating the Great Fire, and celebrating the reconstruction and rejuvenation of a London reborn in the ashes.
+His masterwork, undoubtedly, is the iconic St. Paul’s Cathedral, but it’s supremely fitting that he of all people should have a hand in designing a memorial commemorating the Great Fire, and celebrating the reconstruction and rejuvenation of a London reborn in the ashes.
 Construction began in 1671 and was completed six years later.

 Is there anything behind its design?